djneill/rock-paper-scissor/README.md

 <h2 align="center">Optimizations</h2>

-We optimized the to fit all screen sizes as best as possible.
+We optimized this to fit all screen sizes as best as possible.
 The goal was to keep the page above the fold so the user would not have to scroll down to see their results.

 <h2 align="center">Lessons Learned</h2>